-- 1. The amounts shown in the target column reflect the target payouts under the Company's 2020 short-term incentive compensation program. - 2.
-Represent time-based RSUs granted pursuant to our 2019 Plan, which amounts will be payable in shares of our common stock if the service-based conditions for such time-based RSUs are met.
-The time-based RSUs for our NEOs vest as described in the footnotes to the "Outstanding Equity Awards at 2022 Year-End Table" below. - 3.
-Represents time-based stock options that vest as described in the footnotes to the "Outstanding Equity Awards at 2022 Year-End Table" - 4.
+- 1. The amounts shown in the target column reflect the target payouts for 2024 performance under the Company's 2020 short-term incentive compensation program. - 2.
+The amounts shown represent time-based RSUs granted pursuant to our 2019 Plan, which amounts will be payable in shares of our common stock if the service-based conditions for such time-based RSUs are met.
+These time-based RSUs for our NEOs vest semi-annually over four years, subject to the NEO's continued employment or other service relationship with us through each applicable vesting date. - 3.
+Represents time-based stock options that vest as described in the footnotes to the "Outstanding Equity Awards at 2023 Year-End Table" below. - 4.
 Based upon the closing sales price of our common stock as reported on the Nasdaq Global Select Market on the date of grant. - 5.
-The grant date fair value, computed in accordance with FASB ASC Topic 718, represents the value of stock options granted during the year.
+The grant date fair value, computed in accordance with FASB ASC Topic 718, represents the value of stock and option awards granted during the year.
 The amounts reported in this table reflect our accounting expense, excluding the effect of estimated forfeitures, and may not represent the amounts our NEOs will actually realize from the awards.
 Whether, and to what extent, a NEO realizes value will depend on our actual operating performance, stock price fluctuations and the NEO's continued employment.